 To be able to understand how bean bag filling does or does not affect the environment, it is first necessary to comprehend what filling is and how it is manufactured.
 The vast majority of, and best quality, bean bag filling is made from virgin expanded polystyrene (EPS) beads.

 EPS is considered one of the best materials made for both packaging and construction.
 It is very popular in the electronics industry, and EPS foam protects many other items the average person purchases every day.
 There are some qualities that make it a prized material in many industries, including bean bag design and manufacturing.
 It is light yet durable, rigid and resistant to pressure.
 It also provides superior thermal insulation and can be fabricated in numerous ways for a broad range of applications.
+EPS beads are used in the majority of bean bag chairs around the world.

 How is EPS Manufactured?

 EPS is born from a material manufactured specifically for the process of expansion through the gasses it contains.
 Before it goes through this process, it is known as expandable polystyrene, which is a hard plastic that includes an expansion agent.
 It is created as a derivative of crude oil when hydrocarbons are separated and refined into fuel products, such as gasoline, diesel, jet fuel and kerosene.
-Plastics comprise about 4 percent of the 4,000 products made through the polymerization of oil, and of that total, only about 1 percent is EPS.
+Plastics comprise about 4 per cent of the 4,000 products made through the polymerization of oil, and of that total, only about 1 per cent is EPS.

 When making bean bag chair filling, expandable polystyrene is heated to 80° C to 100° C in machines called pre-expanders.
 This treatment causes the raw material to transform into cellular beads with pockets of air inside.
-When the beads cool and dry, a vacuum forms in the center, which improves their elasticity and capacity for expansion.
+When the beads cool and dry, a vacuum forms in the centre, which improves their elasticity and capacity for expansion.
 Finally, the beads are dropped into molds and steamed until they bind together in the desired shape, which is, in this case, larger beads.

 For the manufacturing process, steam generated through the burning of natural gas is the primary energy source.
 Water consumption is extremely low, and the water is reused several times.
 Also, no solid waste is generated during manufacturing, and scrap pieces are put back into production until all the material is used.
 Because of these processes, the only pollution is from the low emissions of burning natural gas.